Facebook Raffle Rules Template: A Step-by-Step Guide

 - Facebook message

 Email is recommended as it’s the most reliable way we’ve found to reach someone.

-Facebook has strict guidelines of their own for running any kind of promotion, raffle or contest on Facebook.
+Facebook has strict guidelines of its own for running any kind of promotion, raffle, or contest on Facebook.
 As of now, Facebook doesn’t allow you to run a raffle on a personal profile/timeline, so you need to do it through your Facebook Page.